Jonny Quinn

-Jonathan Graham Quinn (born 26 February 1972) is a Northern Irish musician, best known as the drummer for alternative rock band Snow Patrol, and was previously a member of bands like The Mighty Fall, The New Brontes and Disraeli Gears.
-As drummer for Snow Patrol, he has played on all releases.
+Jonathan Graham Quinn (born 26 February 1972) is a Northern Irish musician, best known as the former drummer for alternative rock band Snow Patrol, and was previously a member of bands like The Mighty Fall, The New Brontes and Disraeli Gears.
+As drummer for Snow Patrol, he has played on all releases up until he left the band in 2023.
 He is married to industrial designer Mariane Quinn (née Røkke).

 Biography

 He attended Rockport School near Holywood and Campbell College Belfast both of which singer Gary Lightbody attended.
 He once used to work in the music store for Good Vibrations, the record label that first signed The Undertones.
 In the early 1990s, he was a member of Mighty Fall, in which he had a bandmate in Iain Archer.
 He was also a member of The New Brontes.
 In the summer of 1992, he became a member of Disraeli Gears, which was formed by Iain's brother Paul.
 In 1995, he completed a BTEC Diploma in Performing Arts.
 In October 1996, he started a live music venue with Brendan McCauley, called The Crescent Arts Centre.
 Disraeli Gears played regular shows at the venue throughout the rest of the year.
 In 1997, they recorded their first studio album, Pure Groove.

-He's been with Snow Patrol since their first full-length release, Songs for Polarbears.
+He has been with Snow Patrol since their first full-length release, Songs for Polarbears.
 During Snow Patrol's Eyes Open Tour, on 15 January 2007, Quinn broke a bone in his elbow in a snowboarding accident and was unable to play several shows of the tour.
 He asked Ex-Therapy? drummer and long-time friend of the band Graham Hopkins to fill in for him.
 Hopkins toured Europe, Australia, New Zealand and the United States for 3 months until Quinn had fully recovered.
 In the meantime, Snow Patrol were to play at the 2007 BRIT Awards.
 U2's Larry Mullen, Jr. volunteered to take on the duty but the band already had Hopkins.
 Quinn said he felt "honored" at the offer.
 He names Ginger Baker, Louie Bellson and Stewart Copeland among his influences.

-In 2009, Jonny set up and launched the publishing company Polar Patrol Publishing.
+In 2009, Quinn set up and launched the publishing company Polar Patrol Publishing.
 His first signing was Johnny McDaid who then went onto write with many artists including Ed Sheeran, Birdy and Robbie Williams.
 Jonny was also responsible for signing Belle & Sebastian to Polar Patrol in 2014.

+In September 2023, Lightbody announced on Instagram that Quinn and Paul Wilson decided to leave Snow Patrol.